readysetmark/WealthPulse/Readme.md

 ### Third Milestone

-Net Worth Report
+Selloff
-- [ ] Provide "real value" and "book value" lines
+- [ ] Will need to write this function

 Register Report
 - [ ] Prototype... what should it look like?

-Selloff
+Types
+- [ ] Include a list of account levels field on Posting?
+	- Also change Account to a Subaccount list and Subaccount = String
+- [ ] Symbol.Quoted or Symbol.Format = Quoted|Unquoted?
+- [ ] Review all types

+Tooling
+- [ ] FAKE build scripts
+- [ ] Setup CI (TravisCI?)
-- [ ] Will need to write this function
+- [ ] Add a real logger